scaljeri/eventhub-xxl/README.md

     eventHub.trigger('bar.foo.baz') ;

-`bar.foo` is the namespace and the process will begin with the CAPTURING phase, meaning it will first execute `myFunc2`.
+`bar.foo` is the namespace and the EventHub will begin with the CAPTURING phase, meaning it will first execute `myFunc2`.
 Note that `myFunc1` is skipped, because it does not belong to a phase!
 The execution order is

     myFunc2     // capturing
     myFunc5     // end-point
     myFunc3     // bubbling

-`myFunc4` is not executed too, as it belongs to a phase and `baz` is the event  not the namespace!
+`myFunc4` is not executed too, as it belongs to a phase and in the context of this trigger `baz` is the event, not part of the namespace!

 ### On and Off
 As mentioned above, a callback can be registered using `on`